Downtown Halifax: Government

 Downtown Halifax is the home of the Halifax Regional Council chamber at Halifax City Hall.
 Offices for the mayor, city councillors, and additional staff can also be found downtown.

 At the provincial level, the downtown area is the home of Nova Scotia's Province House where the Nova Scotia House of Assembly meets.
 Government House, where the Lieutenant-Governor resides, is located on Barrington Street.
 The provincial government also has offices in several other downtown office buildings.

 Canada's federal government also maintains a significant presence in the area, working from various buildings including the Dominion Public Building, the Ralston Building, and previously, the Maritime Centre.

 Transportation

 Pedestrian

 Streets within Downtown Halifax are set in a grid-pattern.
-Pedestrians are recommended to be cautious, to know your route, and to use good footwear.
 Downtown Halifax is similar to other central business districts where it has many varied crosswalks, hills, paths, and sidewalks.

 Spring Garden Road is a street approximately 1200 m in total-length that goes in an east-west direction from Barrington Street-to-Robie Street.

 Barrington Street traverses approximately 1500 m through Downtown in a north-south direction.
 Its total-length from Highway 111 in the North End-to-Inglis Street in the South End is approximately 7 km.